 Protecting its data without dissuading developers to create products for the platform, however, is no doubt a delicate and difficult line to tread for the social behemoth.
 It also raises the important ethical question for the industry as a whole: Who owns your social data?
 The platforms or the users who feed the data to these platforms in the first place?

-As the tagline of that movie goes: “You don’t get to 500 million friends without making a few enemies”.
-Well, you surely don’t get to +1 billion without making an additional few.
+As the tagline of that movie goes: “You do not get to 500 million friends without making a few enemies”.
+Well, you surely do not get to +1 billion without making an additional few.

 Latest posts by Immanuel Simonsen (see all)